help desk software

 Introduction

-This policy outlines the various actions, up to and including expulsion from membership, which DCCU may take in response to behavior that is illegal, threatening, abusive, or otherwise disruptive to credit union operations and/or any activity that causes a financial loss, is associated with fraud, and/or increased reputational or regulatory compliance risk to DCCU.
-Any suspension of service is subject to the discretion of appropriate management personnel.
+This policy outlines the various actions, up to and including the recommendation of expulsion from membership, which DCCU may take in response to behavior that is illegal, threatening, abusive, or otherwise disruptive to Credit Union operations and/or any activity that exposes the Credit Union to a financial loss, fraud, and/or increased reputational or regulatory compliance risk.

 Fundamental Rights of Membership

-Unless expelled under DCCU bylaws, all members are entitled to maintain a single share (defined as the par value share or membership share) in the Credit Union and are eligible to vote in the election for Board of Directors members.
-No other access to products, services, or facilities is a right of membership.
-All such access may be curtailed at the discretion of DCCU and in accordance with this policy, policies and procedures incorporated herein, any account and lending agreement or contract executed by the member, and DCCU’s Bylaws.
+Unless expelled under DCCU’s Bylaws, all members are entitled to maintain a single share (defined as the par value share or membership share) in the Credit Union and are eligible to vote in the election for Board of Directors members.
+Membership in the Credit Union does not confer access to the Credit Union’s products, services, or facilities as a matter of right.
+Access to such products, services, or facilities granted to a member may be curtailed at the discretion of DCCU and in accordance with this policy, policies and procedures incorporated herein, any account and lending agreement or contract executed by the member, and DCCU's Bylaws.

-A member may be denied access to certain transaction types, individual transactions, convenience services, or transaction levels based on behavior deemed by management to be high risk for loss, indicative of illegal activity, or performed with an apparent intent to harm, disrupt, or defraud.
-Denials of transactions and/or transaction types are administered on an as needed basis and in the discretion of the operational area manager for that service or product, and/or Senior Management.
+1. Suspension of Access to Transactions or Services: A member may be denied access to certain transaction types, individual transactions, convenience services, or transaction levels based on behavior deemed by management to be high risk for loss, indicative of illegal activity, or performed with an apparent intent to harm, disrupt, or defraud.
+Denials of transactions and/or services are administered on an as needed basis at the discretion of the operational area manager for that service or product.

 Marijuana Related Business

-By opening or maintaining an account relationship with DCCU, the member is attesting that s/he is not financially affiliated with an MRB.
-If at any time DCCU collects information indicating that the member is financially affiliated with an MRB, DCCU will complete the suspension of services immediately.
-Any accounts affiliated with a member due to this activity will be reported to the Board of Directors.
+By opening or maintaining an account relationship with DCCU, the member is attesting that he/she is not financially affiliated with an MRB.
+If at any time DCCU is able to assess that a member is financially affiliated with an MRB, DCCU will engage its High Risk Committee to review the member relationship.
+DCCU will comply with regulatory reporting requirements as necessary.

-Any DCCU staff, management, or volunteer may submit a request for denial of products, services, or membership for a specific member.
-The requestor must send a Suspension of Services Request form in writing to the Retail Operations Department.
+Any DCCU staff or volunteer may submit a request for denial of products, services, or facilities for a particular member.
+These requests are managed by DCCU's High Risk Committee and fall under its charter and mandate.
+The requestor must contact DCCU's High Risk Committee to initiate a request for suspension.
 DCCU has adopted written procedures for processing such requests, including, but not limited to:

 • Acceptable format and content for requests